alterNERDtive/LiveSplit-Elite-Magic-8-Ball-Championship/README.md

   tooltip.
 Disabled by default.
 * `Automatically reset when docking back at Garden Ring`: Automatically reset when you have finished a run and dock back at Garden Ring.
 Enabled by default.
+* `Automatically stop the timer after death`: Automatically stop the timer should you meet an untimely demise.
+Disabled by default.

 **Note**: If your _next stop is Garden Ring_ when the time limit is reached, you will either have to reset LiveSplit manually after docking there or re-dock